pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## Quick Review

 You may read or code along.
 To code along, you may use your code from the previous pre-reading or start fresh.
+The code along begins in the `Separating concerns` section.

 - Express is a code library hosted on npm and written in JavaScript.
 - Express is a framework for building a web server.